johnrgilbert/CS111-2023-winter/LectureMaterials/README.md

 This directory contains the materials I use or generate in each lecture, including Jupyter transcripts and slides.
-It also includes ipad images from some of thethe Fall 2020 online CS 111 classes.
+It also includes ipad images from some of the Fall 2020 online CS 111 classes.